 7. SEOPress WordPress Plugin

 I used to use the popular WordPress plugin Yoast SEO, but I believe it’s become too bloated.
-The company has somewhat lost its way and what it stands for.
+In addition, Yoast as a company has somewhat lost its way and what it stands for.
 I have recently switched to SEOPress, which I think is much more lightweight.
 I believe it is the next leading SEO plugin.

 SEOPress not only supports setting up your content correctly, but it also helps with social media sharing as well.